Arc Mouse

-The Arc Mouse is a family of portable computer mice produced by Microsoft.
+The Arc Mouse is a family of portable computer mice produced by Microsoft first released in 2008.
 A mobile mouse, the device has evolved over a number of years, including special editions designed to coordinate with the company's Surface family of computers.
-All versions of the Arc Mouse are folding and include scrolling capability, and the first version was released in 2008.
+All versions of the Arc Mouse are folding and include scrolling capability.

 Versions

 Arc Mouse

-Initially release in 2008, Microsoft positioned the Arc Mouse as a fashionable, portable mouse.
-Available in black or red, the mouse featured a folding design.
+coming in red and black, positioned as slim, fashionable and portable, Microsoft's 2008 surface arc mouse folds flat using a unique magnetic folding and locking system.
 Wireless communication was provided over 2.4 GHz, and the mouse used a laser for tracking.

 Arc Touch Mouse

 An updated version, the Arc Touch Mouse, changed the design and main interface points, and was released in 2010.
 Instead of folding for portability, the Touch Mouse flattens from its curved "in-use" shape.
 In place of the scroll wheel on the original, the second version features a capacitive touch strip for scrolling.
 The touch strip is speed sensitive, includes 3 buttons (1 each for page up and page down, and 1 programmable), and features haptic feedback.